gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 reduces the wait times enormously -- e.g. from ten to three minutes.
 But the real big leaps in productivity are not considered, speaking of new programming languages like Go and NodeJS which provide build times in the range of seconds.
-NPPs hardly leave their comfort zone and when they do, they make only baby steps.
-The previous example served demonstrative purposes, please don't rewrite your project because of faster build times!
+The previous example serves a demonstrative purpose, please don't rewrite your project because of faster build times!

 ### Quantity of Experience